agircc/agir-learning/README.md

    - Check if the learner exists in the user table based on username
    - If not found, create a new user record

-3. **Process Creation**
+3. **Scenario Creation**
-   - Check if a process with the given name and creator already exists
+   - Check if a scenario with the given name and creator already exists
-   - If not found, create a new process record
+   - If not found, create a new scenario record

-4. **Process Roles Creation**
+4. **Agent Roles Creation**
-   - For each role defined in the YAML, create a process role record
+   - For each role defined in the YAML, create an agent role record
    - Special handling for the "learner" role which references the main user

-5. **Process Nodes Creation**
+5. **States Creation**
-   - For each node defined in the YAML, create a process node record
+   - For each state defined in the YAML, create a state record
-   - Special handling for nodes with role="learner" - these represent learner actions
+   - Special handling for states with role="learner" - these represent learner actions

-6. **Process Transitions Creation**
+6. **State Transitions Creation**
-   - For each transition defined in the YAML, create a process transition record
+   - For each transition defined in the YAML, create a state transition record
    - Transitions define the flow of the learning experience

-## Process Execution Flow
+## Episode Execution Flow

-When executing a process, the system follows these steps:
+When executing a scenario, the system follows these steps:

-1. **Process Instance Creation**
+1. **Episode Creation**
-   - Create a process instance record linked to the process and learner
+   - Create an episode record linked to the scenario and learner
    - Set initial status to RUNNING

-2. **Process Instance Steps**
+2. **Episode Steps**
-   - Start with the first node in the process
+   - Start with the first state in the scenario
-   - For each node:
+   - For each state:
-     - Create a process instance step record
+     - Create a step record
      - Use the appropriate LLM model based on role or learner configuration
-     - Generate responses and advance through the process
+     - Generate responses and advance through the scenario

 3. **Evolution Generation**
-   - After completing all nodes
+   - After completing all states
-   - Generate evolution insights based on the process history
+   - Generate evolution insights based on the episode history
    - Update the learner with new knowledge/skills
    - Store evolution data in the database for future reference